mit-plv/fiat-crypto/README.md

     make c-files

-The C files will appear in the top-level directory.
+The C files will appear in [`fiat-c/src/`](./fiat-c/src/).

 Just the compilers generating these C files can be made with

-    make standalone
+    make standalone-ocaml

-or `make standalone-haskell` or `make standalone-ocaml` for binaries generated with just one compiler.
+or `make standalone-haskell` for binaries generated with Haskell, or `make standalone` for both the Haskell and OCaml binaries.
 The binaries are located in `src/ExtractionOcaml/` and `src/ExtractionHaskell` respectively.

 There is a separate compiler binary for each implementation strategy: